 The clipper comes with #10 Cryogen X blade and compatible with all Oster Cryogen X Blades which is one of the best clippers blades today as the Oster Cryogen X Blades are machined and cryogenically treated to enhance the hardening process for extended durability and long-lasting performance.

-Overall, this clipper is great clipper for handling everything from general purpose grooming to precision clipping.
+Overall, this clipper is a great clipper for handling everything from general purpose grooming to precision clipping.

 5. Wahl Professional Animal Deluxe U-Clip Pet Grooming Kit – Best Cheap Dog Clippers

 - The Deluxe U-Clip pet clipper and grooming kit is ideal to clip, trim, and groom fine to medium animal hair and fur for dogs, cats, and other pets.

 The kit includes Wahl dog clippers, durable storage case, styling apron, stainless steel scissors, pet styling comb, 7 attachment guide combs, and instructional grooming and styling DVD.
 Basically, everything that you need to groom your dog at home.